 The great psychologist Lev Vygotsky believed that people learn by doing.
 And I agree with him.

-Mistakes are part of the game.
+Mistakes and learning go hand in hand and mistakes are part of the game.

 The problem is that many people know this but still find it difficult to overcome their fear and start using the language.

 Don't worry!
 Here are some actionable tactics to help you to beat your paralysing fear of making mistakes and get started speaking.